How To Know If Your Rage Is Caused By A Different Emotion & 3 Ways To Deal With It

 On the other hand, higher cortical brain areas are engaged when you pause to think and choose your response instead of reacting impulsively.
 Being able to respond allows you to behave in ways that are more in line with your values and intentions.

-When you are feeling anxious and angry it’s important that you recognize the potential problem you may be creating if you react instead of respond, and instead practice pausing, noticing, and taking control.
+When you are feeling anxious and angry you must recognize the potential problem you may be creating if you react instead of respond, and instead practice pausing, noticing, and taking control.
 Once you do this, you can calm your nervous system just enough so you can more effectively choose how to respond.

 1. Pause and notice what's happening in your body